Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Comparative UX Audit (Week 2)

-I adopted a similar layout, but reduced the amount of textual clutter.
+One issue I found in their page is that course information is hidden behind clicks, creating some friction when browsing.
 In my design, you can learn about each course right from the landing page by hovering over each course card.

 Interaction (Week 3-10)